-Many women with fibroids choose to have them removed by a morcellator, a machine that shreds the benign tumors inside the uterus.
-Some doctors like this treatment option because it is relatively non-invasive, leaves women with smaller scars, and results in almost no down time.
-Unfortunately, it has no become clear that this supposedly non-invasive treatment option could actually act as a silent killer!
+Here at our Houston practice, we offer minimally invasive fibroid treatment.
+But many women with fibroids choose surgical treatment.
+Then, during that surgery, the fibroid removal involves a power morcellator.
+This is a machine that shreds the benign tumors inside the uterus.
+Some doctors like this treatment option because it is relatively non-invasive, compared to traditional surgery.
+Plus, it leaves women with smaller scars, and results in almost no down time.
+Unfortunately, it has now become clear that this supposedly non-invasive treatment option could actually act as a silent killer!

 As any woman with fibroids can appreciate, minimally invasive treatments are ideal, but not at the expense of overall health!
 In our Houston Fibroids practice, Drs.
 Fox and Hardee offer a different kind of procedure: a truly non invasive treatment that doesn’t put other areas of your health at risk!